runnphoenix/optimization-project/SMT/src/readme.md

 # Usage of source files
+## requireemnts.txt
+To download all necesasry libraries for the project pip install -r requirements.txt

 ## PWP-Z3.py
 This is a python script file which contains the Z3 model.
 Use `python3 PWP-Z3.py` or `./PWP-Z3.py` in terminal to run this file when in the directory of this file.